Desert castles: Purpose

 Given the variety observed in the archaeological record, it is unlikely that one single theory can explain the range of purposes of all the buildings.
 These functions include fortresses, meeting places for Bedouins (between themselves or with the Umayyad governor), badiyas (retreats for the nobles) or caravanserais.
 A proliferation of desert castles appeared around the same time as the number of caravans increased substantially.
 Many seem to have been surrounded by natural or man-made oases and to have served as country estates or hunting lodges, given that hunting was a favoured pastime for the aristocracy.

 The generic term "desert castle" is not ideal, since it artificially separates similar quṣur according to their location.
 Jordan possesses at least one urban Umayyad qaṣr: the Amman Citadel.
 While the majority of quṣur are located in Jordan, examples can also be found in Syria, Palestine and Israel, either in cities (Jerusalem), in relatively green areas (al-Sinnabra, Khirbat al-Minya), or indeed in the desert (Qasr al-Hayr al-Gharbi and Qasr al-Hayr al-Sharqi, Jabal Sais, Hisham's Palace).
 The more isolated "desert castles" built in arid regions are chiefly located on the ancient trade routes connecting Damascus with Medina and Kufa or adjacent to a natural oasis.
 Their location along major routes and next to the very scarce water sources seems to indicate that they enabled the Umayyads to control the roads militarily, monitor and tax the seasonal movement of people and their livestock, and not least, impress travellers and local tribes with lavish displays of monumental architecture, baths and ponds in the middle of an arid landscape.

 Artistic value

 The castles represent some of the most impressive examples of early Islamic art and Islamic architecture, and some are notable for including many figurative frescos and reliefs depicting people and animals, less frequently found in later Islamic art on such a large and public scale.
-Many elements of the desert palaces are on display in museums in Amman, in Jerusalem's Rockefeller Museum (decorations from Hisham's Palace) and the Pergamon Museum of Berlin (the Mshatta Facade).
+Many elements of the desert palaces are on display in museums in Amman, in the National Museum of Damascus (facade of Qasr al-Hayr al-Gharbi), in Jerusalem's Rockefeller Museum (decorations from Hisham's Palace) and the Pergamon Museum of Berlin (the Mshatta Facade).

 List of sites

-Partial alphabetical list by main name (without Qasr, Khan, etc.) andwithout article (al-, etc.):
+Partial alphabetical list by main name (without Qasr, Khan, etc.) and without article (al-, etc.):